 Katy Perry, born Katheryn Elizabeth Hudson, is a highly successful American singer, songwriter, and television personality.
-As one of the best-selling music artists globally, with over 151 million records sold, she is a major force in pop music.
-Perry is recognized for her significant influence on the genre and her flamboyant "camp" style, earning her the moniker "Queen of Camp" from prominent publications like Vogue and Rolling Stone.
+As one of the best-selling music artists globally, with over 151 million records sold, she's known for her significant impact on pop music and her flamboyant "camp" style.
+She has even been called the 'Queen of Camp' by notable publications such as Vogue and Rolling Stone.

-In 1995, Alanis Morissette's album Jagged Little Pill was released which Katy Perry cites as a significant musical inspiration.
+Katy Perry cites Alanis Morissette and her 1995 album Jagged Little Pill as a significant musical inspiration.

-In 1996, the film The Craft was released, which Katy Perry credits for inspiring her song "Dark Horse".
+Katy Perry credits the 1996 film The Craft for inspiring her song "Dark Horse".

-In 2008, Katy Perry donated a plaster cast of her breasts that had been painted by her then-boyfriend Travie McCoy to raise money for the Keep A Breast Foundation.
+In 2008, Katy Perry donated a plaster cast of her breasts, painted by her then-boyfriend Travie McCoy, to raise money for the Keep A Breast Foundation.

 In February 2009, Katy Perry told Seventeen that her fashion style was "a bit of a concoction of different things" and stated she enjoyed humor in her clothing.